ceramic-sf/quick-boi-source/bolq.md

 Epistemology the theory of knowledge.
 Knowledge creation is about [error correction](#error-correction) where new knowledge allows for old knowledge to be discarded.
 This is possible because part of the old knowledge is shown to be false.
 This system of keeping or discarding is binary, and thus digital.
 If epistemology is digital, it must run on a digital system, such as the [human mind](#human-brain-is-a-digital-system).

-For comparison, other analogue systems for epistemology, instead retain both new and old theories rating them on degrees of truth, or probabalistic truth.
+For comparison, other analogue systems for epistemology, instead retain both new and old theories rating them on degrees of truth, or probabilistic truth.
 These fail to have a method to correct errors and are therefore bounded rather than [universal](#universality-is-about-doing-anything-and-everything).

 *Popperian epistemology is digital, meaning that it can correct errors.
-Other epistemologies are analogue and their scope is bounded not universal.*
+Other kinds of epistemology are analogue and their scope is bounded not universal.*

 ### DNA has universality